leezhenghui/calltracer/README.md

 - Linux OS

-- Have addr2line command installed on your system
+- Have `addr2line` command installed on your system

-- Have node.js runtime on your environment
+- Have `node.js` runtime on your environment

+- Have `seqdiag` command installed if you want to generate seqdiag style sequencing diagram

 ## Examples